 If you get no response from your inquiries, chances are the cat is going to be hungry and thirsty.
 Try putting out some food and water for the cat to help it to trust you.
 This can help with trapping later in the process, and can also ensure that they don't attack local wildlife like birds.

-Vetrinarians and local no-kill shelters can offer you a wealth of information on how you can help feral cats in your community, including loaning traps, offering care suggestions or helping you identify if your new furry buddy is actually just lost and looking for their parents.
+Veterinarians and local no-kill shelters can give you a wealth of information on how to help feral cats in your community, including loaning traps, offering care suggestions, or helping identify if your new furry buddy is actually just lost and looking for their parents.
 Many vets and shelters will also offer you assistance on Trap Neuter Return programs.

-One of the best resources for all things feral and cat-related is The Kitten Lady.
-Hannah Shaw (a.k.a.
-The Kitten Lady) has dedicated her life to finding innovative ways to protect animals, and her site and YouTube videos are a treasure trove of invaluable advice for those who love cats.
-Trap, Neuter and Return programs are one of the most humane ways you can help your local furry friends and prevent future colonies from forming.
+One of the best resources for all things feral and cat-related is The Kitten Lady (real name: Hannah Shaw).
+Hannah has dedicated her life to finding innovative ways to protect animals, and her site and YouTube videos are a treasure trove of invaluable advice for those who love cats.
+Trap, Neuter, and Return programs are one of the most humane ways you can help your local furry friends and prevent future colonies from forming.

 Abandoned kittens are a sad fact of life.
 Many times, particularly in spring, litters of kittens are abandoned by humans or sometimes by circumstances surrounding the mama cat.
 Kittens on their own don't have a great chance of survival, so it's important to know what to do if you want to intervene.
 Learn more on what you can do and how you can help: